MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-linux-server.md

 The server can be used as-is if you install and use an R IDE on the same box, but to benefit from the deployment and consumption of web services with Microsoft R Server, then you must configure R Server after installation to act as a deployment server and host analytic web services.
 Possible configurations are a [one-box setup](operationalize/configuration-initial.md) or an [enterprise setup](operationalize/configure-enterprise.md).
 Doing so also enables remote execution, allowing you to connect to R Server from an R Client workstation and execute code on the server.

+<a name="unattended"></a>

-## Unattended installs
+## Unattended install options

-You can bypass the interactive install steps of the Microsoft R Server install script with the `-y` flag.
+You can perform a silent install to bypass prompts during setup.
+In /tmp/MRS90Linux, run the install script with the following parameters:

+   `[root@localhost MRS90LINUX] $ install.sh -a -s`

 Additional flags are available, as follows:

 flag | Option | Description
 -----|--------|------------
  -a | --accept-eula | Accept all end user license agreements.
  -d | --download-mro |  Download microsoft r open for distribution to an offline system.
  -m | --models | Install Microsoft ML models.
- -p | --hadoop-components | Install Hadoop components.
  -r | --no-dotnet-core | Opt out of installing .NET Core (required for mrsdeploy and MicrosoftML) -s | --silent | Perform a silent, unattended install.
  -u | --unattended | Perform an unattended install.
  -h | --help | Print this help text.

-For a standard unattended install, run the following script:

-	./install.sh –a –s

 ## Remove Microsoft R Server